 Organic Amaryllis care instructions are Very basic.
 With a little love and extra care will help these flowers to achieve their highest performance.

-If you can help the leaves to be familar with each other; then they would not be fighting for the breathing space; or falling on one side.
+If you can help the leaves to be familiar with each other; then they would not be fighting for the breathing space; or falling on one side.

 By turning the inner pot left and right; tipping it up and down against the outer pot; the leaves would stayed secured and be happy with each other.

 An unexpected challenge came when the flower shoot arrived on 11th January 2011.
 The shoot leaned too close to the 4th leaf (picture 10); and when it grew longer (picture 11); it had to fight for its standing place.

 The flowering shoot was totally blocked by the 4th leaf.
 At this moment, turning the outer pot is necessary; in order to negotiate a space for her.
 Finally, she had a good place on 23rd January (picture 17).